ghulamghousdev/ghulamghousdev/README.md

 <br>

 ### About Me ⚡️
 - Hey!
-I'm a 19 year old software developer pursuing a Bachelor’s degree in Computer Sciences from the University of Engineering & Technology (UET) Lahore.
+I'm MERN Stack developer pursuing a Bachelor’s degree in Computer Sciences from the University of Engineering & Technology (UET) Lahore.
 - Student Developer at Google Summer Of Code 2021.
 - I'm constantly posting repositories and new software on GitHub for everybody to use which you can find [here](http://github.com/ghulamghousdev/)!
 - Currently dealing in MERN Stack for web development.